CMSgov/dpc-static-site/src/_pages/about.md

 Provider claims submitted to Medicare contain valuable historical health information.
 In 2010, Centers for Medicare & Medicaid Services (CMS) created [Blue Button](https://bluebutton.cms.gov/) as a way for people with Medicare to access their own health information.
 In 2019, CMS expanded this tool to create DPC, a new application programming interface (API) that extends this information to Original Medicare providers.
 DPC:

-* **Informs providers** about the past medical history for new patients with Medicare
+* **Informs providers** about the past medical history for new patients with Medicare.
 * **Removes the burden** **on patients** to remember every detail in these histories.
 * **Updates providers** on new procedures, prescriptions, and other services offered to their patients with Medicare by other providers between visits.
 * **Gives providers medication insights** including prescription changes and adherence.
 * **Builds patient relationships** by freeing providers to spend more time talking to their patients with Medicare and less time on paperwork.
 * **Tracks preventive services** such as flu and shingles vaccines.

 ## DPC is currently a pilot program